0xTycoon/punks-token-uri/README.md

 ### Version history
 0.0.0 first release
-0.0.1 changes tokenURI to return payload as a base64 encoded json URI
+0.0.1 changes tokenURI to return payload as a base64 encoded json URI 0.0.2 bug fix: correctly parse attribute that starts with a number (3D Glasses)